-A 48-hour post-fumigation aeration period for the raw agricultural commodity (RAC) is required to ensure that phosphine residues fall within the maximum residue limit (MRL).
+To guarantee compliance with maximum residue limits for hydrogen phosphide residues, fumigated commodities must be aerated for 48 hours prior to offering them to the end consumer.
 For tobacco, aeration in hogsheads should be not less than three days; on any other type of storage, two days.
 It is the user's responsibility to ensure that there is no residue on such commodities in excess of these amounts.
 The licensed/certified applicator is only required to be present until the air concentrations of hydrogen phosphide gas are at or below the exposure limit of 0.1 ppm as outlined in FUMIGATION ZONE REQUIREMENTS.